drjoschua/nr-litteratur/USA-ASS.md

 * All video recordings are destroyed and only the voiced answers are retained.

 ## Castillo et al. (1998) Remote usability evaluation: can users report their own critical incidents?

+Castillo et al. (1998) introduce the user-reported critical incident method, an asynchronous usability evaluation for day-to-day task situations, in which user and evaluator are separated by space and time.

+Traditional usability evaluation is often time-consuming, costly, not applicable to real-life tasks, and require direct interaction between user and evaluator.
+They present a method, in which a _Report Incident? button is present on all screens independently from the webpage.
+Clicking this button activates an outside application that allows the user to enter a textual critical incident report containing some basic information about the incident:
+* URL
+* description of task
+* user's expectation
+* detailed description of incident
+* was it possible to recover?
+* is it possible to reproduce?
+* severity rating
+* comments, suggestions, solutions, etc.

+In addition, they take a screen recording of the activity prior to the button activation. the reports are sent to an evaluator who translates them into usability problem descriptions.

+In a study, they found a huge overlap between problems identified by evaluator and user.
+However, they also observed a delay in reporting.
+Most users did not have a problem with privacy and some users did not find the reporting interfering with their performing of the task.

 ## Mankoff et al. (2005) Is your web page accessible?: a comparative study of methods for assessing web page accessibility for the blind